Banging Toolbox

 So, how to organize sockets in the toolbox?

-There’s no shame in using the box that came with your socket sets.
-In fact, they might be the best-fitting and most compact option since they’re meant to secure the sockets during shipping while taking up the least space possible.
+In fact, in superior quality sets, you can find the best-fitting and most compact organization since they’re designed to secure the sockets during travel and shipping while taking up the least space possible.

-2 Magnetic socket holder
+2 Magnetic socket holders

-Organizing sockets in a toolbox can be easier using a magnetic socket holder.
+organizing sockets in a toolbox can be easier using a magnetic socket holder.

 These portable magnetic trays can take up a lot of space but can be bought for cheap.
 Their magnets are strong and can even help clean the sockets by collecting metal shavings.